syohex/emacs-helm-ag2/README.md

 ```

 Command line options is `-Gmd$` and search pattern is `search_pattern`.
-`helm-ag` treats words which starts with `-` as command line option.
+`helm-ag2` treats words which starts with `-` as command line option.

 ##### Pattern contains space(`helm-do-ag`)